 Interface

 The player features the familiar Google Play UI with the addition of a back button on the search bar that is pretty necessary and a Desktop Settings entry in the side menu drawer.
-This entry stores all of the things you can configure about GPMDP while Settings is for configuring the web app itself.
-You can also customize the look and feel of the player by changing the Window borders or changing the orange accents to something else.
-That’s not even all, there is even a dark theme if you’re not a fan of the bright white background and would prefer something like Spotify.
+This entry stores all the things you can configure about GPMDP while Settings is for configuring the web app itself.
+You can also customize the look and feel of the player by changing the Window borders or the orange accents to something else.
+That’s not all, there is even a dark theme if you’re not a fan of the bright white background and would prefer something like Spotify.

 Download Google Play Music Desktop Player